 EXAMINATION PAPERS % OF GCSE DETAILS Paper 1: Listening 25% Students will listen to a CD with a number of extracts and answer questions to assess their ability to understand spoken Mandarin.
 Questions in English, to be answered in English or non-verbally (Higher Tier 45mins, Foundation Tier 35mins).
 Paper 2: Speaking 25% A three part oral to be taken in early May of Year 11: Role play card, discussion of photo card and general conversation covering themes 1 to 3 above.
 Foundation: 7 to 9 minutes (with 10 to 12 mins prep time).
 Higher: 10 to 12 minutes (with 10 to 12 mins prep).
 Paper 3: Reading 25% Students will read a number of texts and answer questions to assess their ability to understand written Mandarin.
 Section A: Non-verbal or English responses.
 Section B: Translation from Mandarin into English (a minimum of 35 characters at Foundation and 50 wcharacters at Higher) (Higher Tier 1hr and Foundation Tier 45mins).
-Paper 4: Writing 25% Foundation Tier Question 1: photo prompt (students produce four simple sentences).
+Paper 4: Writing Paper 4: 25% Foundation Tier Question 1: photo prompt (students produce four simple sentences).
 Question 2: message (students produce 30 characters in response to four bullet points).
 Question 3: translation from English into Mandarin (min 25 words).
-Question 4: structured writing task (students respond to four compulsory bullet points, producing approx 75 characters in total) - there is a choice from two questions.
-Higher Tier Question 1: as Q4 above.
-Question 2: open-ended writing task (students respond to two compulsory bullet points producing approximately 125 characters in total) - there is a choice from two questions.
-Question 3: translation from English into Mandarin (minimum 40 words).
+Question 4: structured writing task (students respond to four compulsory bullet points, pro approx 75 characters in total) - there is a choice from two questions.